Mind the Gap: a Spectral Analysis of Rank Collapse and Signal Propagation in Attention Layers: Introduction

 \subsection{Related work}

+Our analysis builds upon previous work that studied the spectra of large random neural networks to better understand and stabilise initial training dynamics, such as \cite{pennington2018emergence} for fully-connected networks and \cite{xiao2018dynamical} for convolutional networks.

-Rank collapse in transformers was first explored in \cite{dong2021attention}, where the authors show that the output of an attention-only transformer converges exponentially with depth to a single representation across tokens.
-A connection between rank collapse and vanishing gradients is made in \cite{noci2022signal}.
-By assuming uniform attention, the work of \cite{noci2022signal} essentially reduces to proving rank collapse in depth, based on the assumption that rank collapse in width has already occurred (as opposed to showing why this premise holds).
-Our spectral analysis builds upon previous work that analysed the spectra of large random neural networks to better understand and stabilise initial training dynamics, such as \cite{pennington2018emergence} for fully-connected networks and \cite{xiao2018dynamical} for convolutional networks.
+Rank collapse in transformers was first explored in \cite{dong2021attention}, where the authors show that the output of an attention-only transformer converges exponentially with depth to a single representation across tokens. \cite{noci2022signal} make a connection between rank collapse and vanishing gradients by assuming ``uniform attention'' $\mathbf{A} = \frac{1}{T} \mathbf{1}_{T \times T}$, essentially proving rank collapse in depth based on the assumption that rank collapse in width has already occurred (as opposed to showing why this premise holds).

-It is also worth mentioning a line of research on possible alternatives to the \softmaxx\ self-attention mechanism. \cite{hron2020infinite} speculate the advantage of ReLU and identity over \softmaxx\ in training accuracy. \cite{he2022deep} proposes an ad hoc initialisation scheme tailored to prevent the token-wise covariance kernel from losing rank through layers.
-Besides, several practical works attempt to replace \softmaxx-based key-query attention with faster options that surpass the so-called quadratic bottleneck, e.g. \cite{peng2020random, choromanski2020rethinking, katharopoulos2020transformers}.
+There is also a growing literature on the shortcomings of softmax self-attention mechanism and possible alternatives.
+Some suggest the usage of other well-known activations such as identity, ReLU, and sigmoid \cite{hron2020infinite, wortsman2023replacing, ramapuram2024theory}, while others propose modifications to the attention block \cite{he2022deep, wang2022anti, shi2022revisiting, ali2023centered, dovonon2024setting, ye2024differential}.
+Based on our analysis, we can offer a fresh perspective on these attention variants and reflect on their effect on rank collapse.
+Indeed, they all fall (at the exception of the identity) within the class of attention matrices presenting a spectral gap, therefore suffering from rank collapse, with slightly adjusted rates according to the location of the outlier in the spectrum; see Figure \ref{fig:bulk_key_query}.

+Interestingly, our work and the fix we propose find echos in recent promising practical studies.
+For instance, the Differential Transformer \cite{ye2024differential} computes the attention matrix as a difference between two softmax matrices and has shown significant improvements from this adjustment, e.g. finer quantisation, better key information retrieval or hallucination mitigation.
+In light of our findings, this adjustment can be understood as removing the troublesome outlier from the spectrum of the attention matrix that naturally arises when using softmax.
+Even closer, the work of \cite{ali2023centered} directly implements our fix and shows improved behaviour on image segmentation tasks.
+When our work is of theoretical nature and concerned with the initialisation dynamics, it is interesting to see how these concepts are playing out in practical applications.